TouK/nussknacker/demo/docker/README.md

 Demo version
 =======
 Demo version available at: https://demo.nussknacker.io.
-Credentials: admin / admin.
+You can sign in by Github

 Running
 =======
 * Env variable NUSSKNACKER_VERSION has to point to docker tag with model.
 You can set it in .env file.
-    * Sample file (.env) is provided.
-It assumes that jar with model is located at docker image in /opt/nussknacker/model/exampleModel.jar.
-    * ./downloadSampleAssembly.sh ([version]) script is also provided.
-It can build sample model or downloaded released version.
-    * You can change model by mount downloaded version in docker-composer.yml
+* You can change each components version like kafka / flink / etc.. by setting corresponding env at .env file.
+* Full env: `docker-compose -f docker-compose.yml -f docker-compose-env.yml up -d` // Full env tests
+* App env: `docker-compose -f docker-compose.yml up -d` // Only for launch app at standalone mode
-* `docker-compose up -d` or `docker-compose -f docker-compose-file.yml up -d`:)
+* Dependencies envs: `docker-compose -f docker-compose-env.yml up -d` // Envs for dev integration tests